-This notarisation foundation is provided by another project, the OpenAttestation framework.
-The OpenAttestation framework provides a method to format data so that it can be fingerprinted, and then notarised on a trusted platform, such as the Ethereum blockchain.
+This document endorsement and verification foundation is provided by another project, the OpenAttestation framework.
+The OpenAttestation framework provides a method to format data so that it can be fingerprinted, and then verified on a trusted platform, such as the Ethereum blockchain.

 The fingerprint of the signed TradeTrust file is then committed to a